Patchwork/curriculum-patchwork/Notes and Outlines/markdown modules/02-editing.md

 The `_config.yml` file contains configuration information about the project that Jekyll will use when running the project.

-The `.gitignore` file is used by git to prevent needing to sync unneccessary files (those that Jekyll produces automatically).
-And finally, the `feed.xml` file lets someone subscribe to your blog using an RSS reader.
+The `.gitignore` file is used by git to prevent the saving of unneccessary files that Jekyll produces automatically.
+Finally, the `feed.xml` file allows someone subscribe to your site using an RSS reader.

 ## Editing Files Using Markdown
 Editing the content of your site is as easy as writing plain text with a couple of added elements.
-These elements are called "markdown", and are used by Jekyll to know how to format the text.
+These elements are called "markdown", and are used by Jekyll to format the text.

 For instance, if you wrap some text in double-asterisks, `**like so**`, you'll see bold text, **like so**.
 A single underscore before and after some text will _italicize_ it, `_like this_`.